vauvenal5/yaga/README.md

 ## Getting Started

 - Generate your own keystore as described in the flutter docs.
-- From the main directory run: `flutter build apk`
+- From the main directory run: `flutter build apk --flavor local`
 - Copy the app to your device and make a local installation.

 ## Recomendations